 - Cirrhosis is the formation of scar tissue in the liver.
 This can often lead to cancer.
 Major causes of liver cirrhosis are alcohol use, chronic hepatitis B and C, and non-alcoholic steatohepatitis (NASH).
 Most causes of cirrhosis are also associated with the development of liver cancer.

-- Alcohol: excessive alcohol use is a known risk factor for development of alcoholic cirrhosis and liver cancer.
+- Alcohol: excessive alcohol use is a known risk factor for the development of alcoholic cirrhosis and liver cancer.

 - Obesity increases the risk of liver cancer in those patients in whom it causes liver disease.